0x1eef/xchan.rb/README.md

 ## About

 xchan.rb is an easy to use library for InterProcess Communication (IPC).
-The library provides a channel that can move Ruby objects between Ruby processes who have a parent &lt;=&gt; child relationship.
+The library provides a channel that can transfer Ruby objects between Ruby processes who have a parent &lt;=&gt; child relationship.
 The channel is implemented with an unnamed
 <code><a href=https://rubydoc.info/stdlib/socket/UNIXSocket.pair>UNIXSocket</a></code>,